maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 *Illustrating BASIC* notes that "one BASIC uses % not :" for specifying an `IMAGE` line, but the book does not specify which BASIC that is.
 It also notes that "N.C.C Standard BASIC" suggests the separator between the image specification and expression list is a colon, although no dialect that actually followed that rule can be found.
 N.C.C likely refers to the UK's National Curriculum Council, which may mean this was a suggested standard that was never implemented in actual code.

 BASIC75 contains a very different `USING` keyword statement.
 It acts like a `GOSUB` that returns after that single line is complete, in a fashion similar to JOSS and FOCAL's `Do line` statement.
 This appears to be used to make a `SELECT CASE...` like statement, but why one would not just use `ON...GOSUB...` for this is not clear.
+While it would be possible to support this variation, RetroBASIC currently does not do so.

 #### See also: